Why Your Water Heater Sounds Like a Tea Kettle and How to Fix It

 ● High Water Pressure

-Excessive water pressure can cause your water heater to make a whistling noise, similar to a tea kettle reaching its boiling point.
+Excessive water pressure can cause your water heater to whistle, like a tea kettle reaching its boiling point.
 This whistling sound is often a result of the pressure forcing water through constricted areas, such as a partially closed valve or a heat exchanger.

 To address this issue, consider installing a pressure-reducing valve, which helps regulate water pressure entering your home.
 Additionally, ensure the temperature and pressure relief valve is functioning correctly, designed to release excess pressure.